yuvalta/SeniorsTablet/README.md

-# Connect  👦📱👵 ---- testers explains, below :)
+# Connect  👦📱👵 ---- testers explainaiton, below :)

  During the COVID-19 pandemic 🦠, many people was stuck in their homes, ALONE - Especially, our grandparents.
 One way to keep in touch with our families and friends - WhatsApp video calls! 📹